 - Before filming or taking photographs inside the Library, permission must be obtained.

-- Ask for help for resources you cannot find on the shelves.
+- Ask for help with resources you cannot find on the shelves.

 - Show the resources you take with you when leaving the Library.

 - The resources at the Library are electronically protected.
 If the alarm bell rings, the person’s bag can be checked.

 - Users who take resources unauthorized from the Library or impair the resources will be taken to the discipline committee for legal action.

 - Those who leave or graduate are obliged to obtain a document showing that they are not related to the Library anymore.

 - Users who do not return the borrowed item will be suspended if not responding after a warning by e-mail by the Library.

 - Photocopies of the Library resources must be copyrighted and the responsibility belongs to the user.

 - Do not place books on shelves after you use them.

 - You must not speak loudly or make noise in the Library.